NovaLogicDev/kotlin-native/COCOAPODS.md

 `org.jetbrains.kotlin.multiplatform` plugin.
 See details about the multiplatform plugin at the [corresponding page](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html).

-When applied the CocoaPods plugin performs the following actions:
+When applied, the CocoaPods plugin does the following:

-1. Add both debug and release frameworks as output binaries for all iOS and macOS targets.
+1. Adds both `debug` and `release` frameworks as output binaries for all iOS and macOS targets.
-2. Create a `podspec` task which generates a [podspec](https://guides.cocoapods.org/syntax/podspec.html) file for the given project.
+2. Creates a `podspec` task which generates a [podspec](https://guides.cocoapods.org/syntax/podspec.html) file for the given project.

 The podspec generated includes a path to an output framework and script phases which automate building